 Is Provider - If the user performs dental procedures (such as a general dentist or a hygienist), select Yes.
 Otherwise, select No.

-Inactivity Timeout - The length of inactivity (no interaction with the Dentrix Ascend website from your computer) after which Dentrix Ascend will log the user out automatically.
+Inactivity Timeout - The length of inactivity (no interaction with the Dentrix Ascend website from your computer or device) after which Dentrix Ascend will log the user out automatically.
 The recommended length is 10 minutes, but there are also options for 30 minutes, 1 hour, 2 hours, 4 hours, and 8 hours.

 Note: If you have Dentrix Ascend open on multiple tabs of your browser at the same time, the inactivity is monitored on each tab separately.
 For example, if you open Dentrix Ascend on a tab and then later on another tab, continue working on the second tab, and then the first tab does not have any activity for the specified length of time, you are logged out of Dentrix Ascend automatically on that tab but can continue working on the second tab.